Operate as efficiently as we can, as soon as we can.

 Every day at Harrods is a balance of honouring the historic elements of our business while innovating to maintain our position as the world’s leading luxury retailer.
-One area where we are long overdue an update is our iconic green carrier bag.
-Unchanged for almost 50 years, this hallmark of global luxury is being overhauled.
+An area we were long overdue an update was our iconic green carrier bag.
+Unchanged for almost 50 years, it was time this hallmark of global luxury was overhauled.

-We are pleased to announce that we have now removed all plastic carrier bags from across our stores and have replaced them with a 100% recyclable, and sustainably sourced paper carrier bag, made from 40% recycled materials.
+Last year, we removed all plastic carrier bags from across our stores and replaced them with a 100% recyclable, and sustainably sourced paper carrier bag, made from 40% recycled materials.

 The FSC® label on our paper carrier bags means that the paper in our bags is responsibly sourced, helping to take care of the world’s forests.